jagrit06/miniRouge/README.md

 # miniRouge

-This an implmentation of a stripped down version of the open-source unix game Rouge built as a project for my Data Structure and Algorithm's course
+This an implementation of a stripped down version of the open-source UNIX game Rouge built as a project for my Data Structure and Algorithm's course

 `game_code` folder contains all the game code (utilities.{h,cpp} were provided by the instructors, all other files are written by me)